-- Complete the loan application and provide personal financial statement, 2019 business financial statements (in-house financial statements are acceptable), 2020 financial statements (January to October 2020).
+- Complete the loan application and provide personal financial statement, 2019 business financial statements (in-house financial statements are acceptable), and 2020 financial statements

 - Corporate and Personal Income Tax filing is up to date.

-- Provide a copy of the Master Business Licence or Incorporation papers
+- Provide a copy of the Master Business License or Incorporation papers

 - Eligible businesses must be located in the following area(s) in order to apply through the Wellington Waterloo Community Futures: